Pneumatic Appendix

 • Rinsing with clear water is a simple yet highly beneficial gesture for your inflatable dinghy.
 It will prevent salt build-up, which can"stiffen" fabrics and damage inflatable boat fittings.

-With all this advice, you can now choose precisely which of our in-stock inflatable dinghies you need: inflatable battened dinghy, rigid dinghy ...
+With all this advice, you can now choose precisely which of our in-stock inflatable dinghies you need: battened inflatable dinghy, rigid dinghy...

 Back to top